skx/kilua/README.md

 such as "c", "markdown", or "lua".
 The default configuration file sets the mode based upon the suffix of the file you're editing.

-If you wish to change the mode interactivally to Lua, then run:
+If you wish to change the mode interactivally to Lua, for example, then run:

     M-x syntax("lua")

 The implementation of syntax highlighting requires the loading of a library.
-For example the syntax highlighting of lua requires that the library `lua.lua` is loaded - The syntax modes are looked for in two locations:
+For example the syntax highlighting of lua requires that the library `lua.lua` is loaded - The syntax modes are looked for in these locations:

 * `/etc/kilua/syntax`
     * Global syntax-modes.
 * `~/.kilua/syntax`
     * Per-user syntax-modes.
+* The path specified via the `--syntax-path` command-line option.

+The implementation is pretty simple:

+* The function `on_syntax_highlight(text)` is invoked.
+* That function will return a string containing the colour-code to set for each corresponding byte of the string.
+* For example given input "Steve Kemp" you might return:
+    * `RED RED RED RED RED WHITE GREEN GREEN GREEN GREEN`
+    * That would make "Steve" red, and "Kemp" green.

-Currently we include syntax for Lua, C, C++, and plain-text/markdown.
+Currently we include syntax for C, C++, Lua, Lisp, and plain-text/markdown (which is a simple implementation that just highlights URLs).

 > **Pull-requests** adding more syntax modes would be most welcome.